samsara/samsara/clients/logger/examples/log4j2/README.md

 ## Usage

-To use the Log4j2 implementation within samsara-logger, you'll make sure that samsara-logger is within the runtime classpath of your application.
+To use the Log4j2 appender within samsara-logger, you'll make sure that samsara-logger is within the runtime classpath of your application.
 The latest samsara-logger can be grabbed from [clojars](https://clojars.org/samsara/samsara-logger)

 ### Leiningen
 Add the following to your project.clj's dependencies Vector
 ```
-[samsara/samsara-logger "0.1.1"]
+[samsara/samsara-logger "0.5.7.0"]
 ```

 ### Gradle